leggedrobotics/marladona-isaac-lab/README.md

 The open-source version of the MARL soccer environment is built on top of IsaacLab and based on the [IsaacLabExtensionTemplate](https://github.com/isaac-sim/IsaacLabExtensionTemplate.git)

-This repository contains the multi-agent soccer environment `isaaclab_marl` as well as a heavyily modified `rsl_marl` training pipeline in implementation in `rsl_marl`.
-The original implementation as well as result from the paper are based on Isaac Gym.
-This migration effort were made due to the deprecation of Isaac Gym.
+This repository contains the multi-agent soccer environment `isaaclab_marl` and a heavily modified `rsl_rl` training pipeline implemented as `rsl_marl`.
+The original environment and results from the paper are based on Isaac Gym.
+This migration effort was made due to the deprecation of Isaac Gym.

 <!-- ![Isaaclab Play](output-1.gif )   -->
 <!-- *Typical Gameplay in Isaaclab * -->